 There is no greater agony than bearing an untold story inside you. —Maya AngelouAnyone who leaves Laestadianism becomes a stranger in two worlds, and no matter how well prepared we are, it can be painful.
-We are social animals, with a primal need to bond and seek stability in relationships.
-Research in neuroanthropology indicates that separation from social bonds is felt as a biological assault: the pain of leaving is no different from the pain from a broken arm, running along the same neural pathways.
+After all, as humans we are social animals, with a primal need to bond and seek stability in relationships.
+Research in neuroanthropology indicates that separation from social bonds is felt as a biological assault: our bodies experience the pain just as it does from a broken arm or leg.

-Please consider sharing your story.
+Please consider sharing your story here.
 Don't be concerned about your writing abilities or whether your story is interesting.
 Don't think that you need to wait until you are further along in your journey or until certain questions are settled.
 We are all works in progress, always.

 You might begin by responding to these questions: